-3. Sour: pure cranberry juice, lemon slice, plain yogurt (slightly sour)
+Pure cranberry juice, lemon slice, plain yogurt (slightly sour).

-4. Bitter: unsweetened cocoa powder, endive, arugula, celery stick (slightly bitter)
+Unsweetened cocoa powder, endive, arugula, celery stick (slightly bitter).

 Present your children with the pieces of food.
 Ask them to close their eyes and pick up a piece of food from the first plate.
 Since smell is closely associated with taste, have them smell the mystery food first.
 Remind them to take their time chewing in order to fully taste the flavours.
 Ask them to explain what they sense each time and identify the flavor associated with the food.
 Have your child drink a few gulps of water between each mouthful.